A Clean Fuel Standard: The Path to a Clean Transportation Sector

 Implementing a CFS in New York State would not require state expenditure, and based on the success of California’s program, it would generate economic activity in the transportation sector of up to $1-1.4 billion per year.
 Additionally, it would have substantial public health benefits in the short term by reducing toxic emissions responsible for respiratory illnesses such as asthma.

-NYLCV strongly urges the inclusion of a CFS policy—such as A. 964/S. 1292 (Woerner/Parker)—in the state legislature’s budget this year.
+NYLCV strongly urges the State Senate and Assembly to pass a CFS this year.
 This policy would promote the electrification of the state’s vehicles, reduce GHG emissions and co-pollutants associated with liquid fuels, generate economic activity in the transportation sector, and have significant public health benefits.
 It’s time for New York State to take action towards a cleaner and more sustainable future.